 Over the years, there have been many accounting for developer guides published (two great ones are Martin Blais' and Martin Kleppmans’), but we wanted to add our two cents to the discussion.
 In our experience, a concepts-first approach to explaining accounting comes in handy when you are designing systems that move or touch money.

-This post is divided into two parts.
+This post contains three parts.
 Part I covers the foundational accounting principles.
 Part II will show how to bring it all together by walking through how to build a Venmo clone.
+Part III will showcase a lending marketplace, akin to Lending Club.

 Is this guide for you?